THE THREE WORKS OF GRACE

 Therefore gird up the loins of your mind, be sober, and rest your hope fully upon the grace that is to be brought to you at the revelation of Jesus Christ; (I Peter 1:13)

 The grace that is to be brought to us at the revelation of Christ is the resurrection from the dead.
-Not just that we shall be raised from the dead, for all shall be raised—the wicked as well as the righteous.
+Not just that we shall be raised from the dead, for all shall be raised — the wicked as well as the righteous.
 Rather, our hope is that we shall be raised to eternal life in the Kingdom of God.
-The first resurrection, the resurrection of the royal priesthood, was the goal of the Apostle Paul.
+The first resurrection, the resurrection of the royal priesthood, was the goal of the apostle Paul.

 There is one extremely important aspect of the resurrection that seldom if ever is preached in the churches of today.
 It is that the kind of resurrection we will enjoy depends directly on what we sow.
 If we sow to our flesh we will be raised to corruption.
 If we sow to the Spirit of God we will reap eternal life.